BALLARAT BASKETBALL HISTORY

 Regular recreational activities hosted by the Association at the Mars Minerdome, Minerdome Sports Club and Wendouree Sports & Events Centre as follows:

-- Support for players with disabilities via the Prospectors who play in local competitions and with the Victorian Special Olympics Program.
+Support for players with disabilities via the Prospectors who play in local Competitions and with the Victorian Special Olympics Program. • Daytime basketball programs.

 The Association has further extended its commitment to educational and development programs for children and young adults in the Ballarat region through its managerial position of BRP/Elite Programs Administrator.
 This role also takes over full responsibility for all Coaching programs including overseeing the Director of Coaching and all BRP Coaches.